Rummel v. Estelle

 Rummel v.
 Estelle, 445 U.S. 263 (1980), (sometimes erroneously cited as Rummel v.
-Estell) was a United States Supreme Court case in which the Court upheld a life sentence with the possibility of parole under Texas' three strikes law for a felony fraud crime, where the offense and the defendant's two prior offenses involved approximately $230 of fraudulent activity.
+Estell) was a United States Supreme Court case in which the Court upheld a life sentence with the possibility of parole under Texas' three strikes law for a felony fraud crime, where the offense and the defendant's two prior offenses involved approximately $230 of fraudulent activity (worth $847 in 2023 dollars, or about four 40-hour weeks at the contemporary Texas minimum wage of $1.40/hour).

 Background

 Defendant William James Rummel had, prior to the offense in question, twice pleaded guilty to felony charges involving property: